apache/druid/docs/content/querying/sorting-orders.md

 Sorts values by the their string lengths.
 When there is a tie, this comparator falls back to using the String compareTo method.

 ## Version
-Sorts values as versions, e.g.: "10.0 sorts after 9.0"
+Sorts values as versions, e.g.: "10.0 sorts after 9.0", "1.0.0-SNAPSHOT sorts after 1.0.0".

+See https://maven.apache.org/ref/3.6.0/maven-artifact/apidocs/org/apache/maven/artifact/versioning/ComparableVersion.html for more details on how this ordering sorts values.